chevron_left

 Future Internet Stars: Animals to Watch

 Not every viral sensation starts out famous.
 Some are just quietly doing their thing until one moment turns them into the next Fiona.
-Brookfield Zoo Chicago has no shortage of animals with that kind of potential.
+Brookfield Zoo Chicago has no shortage of fan-favorite animals.

 A few types to keep an eye on:

-Baby animals of any kind.
-Recent years have brought Humboldt penguin chicks, a nyala antelope calf, a Western gray kangaroo joey, and a litter of 10 African painted dog pups making their debut—arrivals that would be right at home in a “baby pygmy hippo meets baby panda” compilation.
+• Baby animals of any kind.
+This last year alone, Brookfield Zoo Chicago has welcomed Humboldt penguin chicks, a klipspringer calf, multiple Western gray kangaroo joeys, Amur leopard cubs, and a litter of 10 African painted dog pups making their debut—arrivals that would be right at home in a “cute baby animals” compilation.

-Kangaroos near the Australia habitat.
-Joey watch is a real thing here, with a whole mob of joeys hopping around together, which is especially funny when they’ve outgrown the pouch but still try to jump back in, making those first-time hops pure social media gold
+• Kangaroos near the Australia habitat.
+Joey watch is a real thing here, with a whole mob of joeys hopping around together.
+It’s especially funny when they’ve outgrown the pouch but still try to jump back in—a video certainly to play on repeat!

-Sea lions at Sea Lion Cove.
-They already act like seasoned performers, gliding past the glass, vocalizing, and occasionally splashing the front row—classic sea otter adjacent energy that people love.
+• North American river otter at the Swamp.
+They already act like seasoned performers, gliding and twirling past the glass with an energy that people love.

-Some zoos have had single animals, such as Fiona the hippo or a particularly charismatic aquarium sea otter, turn into full mascots, complete with merch, partnerships, and interviews from the zoo director or spokesperson.
+Some zoos have had single animals, such as Fiona the hippo or a particularly charismatic aquarium sea otter, turn into full mascots, complete with merch, partnerships, and media interviews from zoo spokespeople.
 The breakout star at Brookfield Zoo Chicago could just as easily be a penguin chick or a tiny amphibian stealing the show.

 How to Keep Up with Brookfield Zoo Chicago’s Almost‑Famous Animals